 - Considerate and respectful care and to be made comfortable.
-You have the right to respect for your personal values and beliefs.
+You have the right to respect for your cultural, psychosocial, spiritual, and personal values and beliefs.

 - Have a family member (or other representative of your choosing) and your own physician notified promptly of your admission to the hospital.

 - Know the name of the physician who has primary responsibility for coordinating your care and the names and professional relationship of other physicians and non-physicians who will see you.

 - Formulate advance directives.
 This includes designating a decision maker if you become incapable of understanding a proposed treatment or become unable to communicate your wishes regarding care.
 Hospital staff and practitioners who provide care in the hospital shall comply with these directives.
 All patient rights apply to the person who has legal responsibility to make decisions regarding medical care on your behalf.

 - Receive information about your health status, the course of treatment and prospects for recovery in terms that you can understand.

 - Make decisions regarding medical care and receive as much information about any proposed treatment or procedure as you may need in order to give informed consent or to refuses a course of treatment.
 Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved, alternate courses of treatment or non-treatment and the risks involved in each and the name of the person who will carry out the procedure or treatment.